matthewabrams/mta-subway-ridership-analysis/README.md

 Ridership	Total ridership recorded for the month

 The Month field was transformed using SQL string functions to extract the year and organize the data chronologically.

+# Limitations

+2017 contains incomplete data because January is unavailable.
+2026 is incomplete and is therefore analyzed on a YTD basis.
+Data referring to Staten Island is treated as an outlier given only 4 records (rows) totaling 5 rides within the timeframe is unusual.

 # Tools & Technologies
 SQL